FAQs

 I don't “give advice” (unless you ask or I get your permission), and I'm not an authority figure on your life.
 Good coaching is actually not about giving advice at all, but about reflecting your mind, actions and emotions back to you.
 I might point out (based on my own perception..there is a subjective component here) what I see, how something is holding you back, and the ways you could implement changes to better serve you and align with your deeper goals.

-But my specialty is in guiding you (back) to your own solutions, not telling you what to do to.
+But my specialty is in guiding you (back) to your own solutions, not telling you what to do.
 We'll work on this together by transforming your mindset and dismantling your blueprints and limiting beliefs.
 And, we’ll certainly get tactical sometimes, e.g. focusing on tools, habits, or daily practices as well as new thought patterns.
 The point is that we co-design solutions together.
 I see you as the expert of your own life.

 I’m not a member of the prosperity gospel/manifestation/life coach pyramid scheme-industrial-complex.
 Look, we all live in capitalism, but I’m trying my best not to be part of the problem.
 I’m eternally skeptical of dogmatic beliefs that claim to hold all the answers to success — and I strive to be mindful of this rhetoric in the language I use.